 Snow geese are dimorphic, with light and dark color morphs.
-Adult light-morphs are white with black primaries, which are evident as black wing tips when seen from below.
+Adult light-morphs are white with black primaries, which are evident as black wingtips when seen from below.
 If observed on the ground, gray primary coverts can sometimes be seen.
-During summer rusty stains are often seen on the birds’ heads.
+During summer, rusty stains are often seen on the birds’ heads.
 The stains result from grubbing for food in mud containing iron oxides.
 Adult dark-morph snow geese, once known as blue geese, have dark gray-brown bodies with white heads and forenecks.
 A range of intermediate birds occurs between the light and dark forms.
-Both color morphs have a distinctive black “grin patch” or “smile” on their pink bills.
+Both snow goose color morphs have a distinctive black “grin patch” or “smile” on their pink bills.
 Adults also have dark pink feet and legs.
 Immature birds of both morphs are grayer overall.
 The legs, feet, and bill of young birds start out gray, then turn pink.
 The sexes look alike, with males slightly larger than females.

 Snow geese nest on the arctic tundra, usually within five miles of the coast or near a lake or river.
 They breed in large colonies roughly north of the tree line from far northeastern Russia, along the coast and islands of arctic and subarctic North America, to far western Greenland.
 In winter, look for snow geese in marshes and on open fields along their migration corridors, usually within a few miles of water.
-The largest wintering populations can be found in California’s central valleys, along the Gulf coast of Texas and Louisiana, and along the mid-Atlantic coast from New Jersey to North Carolina.
+The largest wintering populations are in California’s central valleys, along the Gulf Coast of Texas and Louisiana, and along the mid-Atlantic coast from New Jersey to North Carolina.

 Snow geese announce their presence with shrill yelping calls likened to those of baying hounds.
 They are considered to be the noisiest of all waterfowl.
-Their call has been described a as harsh, monosyllabic, descending whouk or higher heenk; harsher and more raucous than other geese, and as a nasal honking, owk-owk.
+Their call has been described as harsh, monosyllabic, descending whouk or higher heenk; harsher and more raucous than other geese, and as a nasal honking, owk-owk.